Triadica/guidebook/docs/overview.md

 ### Calcit-js

-[Calcit](http://calcit-lang.org/) has great support for HMR, also not bad interop for JavaScript.
+[Calcit](http://calcit-lang.org/) has great support for HMR, and decent interop for JavaScript.
 Take it as a simplified version of [ClojureScript](https://r.tiye.me/clojure-china/clojure-script.org/) if you feel strange.

+If you want to use TypeScript, try <https://github.com/Triadica/triadica.ts> , which implemented a relatively older feature set of Triadica.